Jane Morgan

 Florence Catherine Currier (May 3, 1924 – August 4, 2025), known professionally as Jane Morgan, was an American singer and recording artist of traditional pop.
 Morgan initially found success in France and the UK before achieving recognition in the US, receiving six gold records.
 She was a frequent nightclub and Broadway performer, and also appeared numerous times on American television, both as a singer and as a dramatic performer.

 Early life

 Morgan was born in Newton, Massachusetts, on May 3, 1924.
 She was one of five children born to musicians Olga (Brandenburg) and Bertram Currier.
 At five she began vocal lessons while continuing piano lessons.
 During the summers, she took on child roles and appeared in theater productions at the Kennebunkport Playhouse in Kennebunkport, Maine, which her brother, Robert Currier, had founded.

-In 1941, she was listed as the Treasurer of the Kennebunkport Playhouse.
+In 1941, she was the Treasurer of the Kennebunkport Playhouse.
 After graduating from Seabreeze High School, she was accepted into New York's Juilliard School of Music.
 Intending to become an opera singer, she studied opera by day and performed whenever possible.